yaojiqian/Swift-Programming-Learning/README.md

 ### Detecting Swipe Gestures
 One UISwipeGestureRecognizer object can only recognize one direction swipe. so if want to two direction swipes, should create two UISwipeGestureRecognizers.
+.direction
+.numberOfTouchesRequired

+### Detecting Rotation Gestures
+UIRotationGestureRecognizer

+    func handleRotation(recognizer : UIRotationGestureRecognizer){
+        /* Take the previous rotation and add the current rotation to it */ helloWorldLabel.transform = CGAffineTransform(rotationAngle: rotationAngleInRadians + recognizer.rotation)

+        /* At the end of the rotation, keep the angle for later use */ if recognizer.state == .ended{
+            rotationAngleInRadians += recognizer.rotation
+        }
+    }